-A recent project undertaken by Angus Australia, with funding assistance from the MLA Donor Company, assessed the variation in the average performance of progeny from sires in cohorts 5, 6 and 7 of the ASBP.
-The project builds on previous work which examined cohorts 1, 2 and 3.
+A recent project undertaken by Angus Australia assessed the variation in the average performance of progeny from sires in cohorts 1, 2 and 3 of the ASBP.

-This project has confirmed the considerable genetic variation that can be found between Angus animals and the opportunity that consequently exists to improve the productivity and profitability of Angus beef breeding enterprises by utilising superior genetics.
+This project has illustrated the considerable genetic variation that can be found between Angus animals and the opportunity that consequently exists to improve the productivity and profitability of Angus beef breeding enterprises by utilising superior genetics.